dotnet/designs/proposed/resource-limit.md

 1. resource count <= `ResourceLimit`: `WaitAsync` succeeds and will return a `ResourceLease` representing the acquired resources immediately
 2. `ResourceLimit` < resource count <= `ResourceLimit`+ `MaxQueueLimit`: `WaitAsync` will enqueue or push the pending request until more resources become available.
-3. resource count > `ResourceLimit`+ `MaxQueueLimit`: `WaitAsync` will return `ResouceLease.FailedAcquisition` immediately if `EnqueueIncomingRequest` is configured.
-If `PushIncomingRequest` is configured, the oldest registration in the stack is removed and finished with `ResouceLease.FailedAcquisition`.
+3. resource count > `ResourceLimit`+ `MaxQueueLimit`: `WaitAsync` will return `ResouceLease.IsAcquired = false` immediately if `EnqueueIncomingRequest` is configured.
+If `PushIncomingRequest` is configured, the oldest registration in the stack is removed and finished with `ResouceLease.IsAcquired = false`.

 Side note: